 The Vespa PX200

 While the Lambretta SX200 represented the pinnacle of scooters for the original mods, this new revival had its own icon.
-The Vespa PX200 was first unveiled in 1977 in Milan featuring a cutting edge new design as well as other advancements like two drum brakes, a single cylinder engine, steel chassis and electronic ignition.
-Originally called the Vespa P 200 E it was renamed PX 200 E in 1982 and retained that name during its production all the way until 1997 where a new version simply called PX 200 ran from 1998- 2001.
+The Vespa PX200 was first unveiled in 1977 in Milan featuring a cutting-edge new design as well as other advancements like two drum brakes, a single cylinder engine, steel chassis, and electronic ignition.
+Originally called the Vespa P 200 E it was renamed PX 200 E in 1982 and retained that name during its production all the way until 1997 when a new version simply called PX 200 ran from 1998- 2001.

 It seems almost poetic that these two scooters, the defining machines of two different eras, should make it head to head in the grand final of Scooterwars and then come to a draw as equal numbers of classic enthusiasts supported both scooters!